sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

 For example, a document extraction with a quality score of .85, or 85%, falls into the  [80, 90) bucket.

-You can view scores in the Sensible app or through the [Sensible API](ref:statistics).
+You can view scores in the Sensible app or through the Sensible API.
+TODO link to intro to API instead of individual endpoints? then the aggregate endpoint could point out that the quality_score is also in idivudal extractions??

 **Quality score**

 Sensible calculates the quality score for each extraction as follows:

-`quality score` = (`non-null fields extracted` - `validation penalities` )/ `total fields defined in config`
+`quality score` = (`non-null fields extracted` - `validation penalities` ) / `total fields defined in config`

 Where:

 - `validation penalties` =  sum of validation errors and warnings.
 Errors are 1 penalty point and warnings are 0.5 points.

-- Sensible excludes fields listed in the Suppress Output method when calculating this score.

 For example, if an extraction A has the following properties: